-Yes, fibromyalgia tender points are different than the trigger points detailed in the TRP’s article.
+Yes, fibromyalgia tender points are different than the trigger points detailed in our Trigger Points article.
 It is important to know this in reference to the origin of pain.
 People with fibromyalgia often feel "tenderized" in these areas shown.
 You might describe it as a bruised feeling or tender to the touch.

 The standard 11-18 fibromyalgia tender point evaluation is

 just one tool that is used to diagnose fibromyalgia.
 The tender points test is generally the first test utilized by treating doctors, although the criteria for diagnosing has changed and some may not always use this area of diagnosis.
 We believe it is important when used with the other diagnosing methods.

 Unlike trigger points, tender points do not radiate pain to other surrounding areas when palpated.
 Tender areas feel sore and tender to the touch, often times on a regular basis.
 A person does not need to have all 18 points and can even have less than 12, if other symptoms are also present.

 The adjacent graphic shows the 18 standard fibromyalgia tender points, both front and back of the body.It is essential to note here that fibromyalgia is much more than 12, 16 or 18 tender points on the body..

 Fibro is a multi-system, complex illness that is still greatly misunderstood or denied by many conventional doctors.When using the 18 point evaluation test, a doctor will palpate these points or areas and then ask the patient to rate their pain level at each point.

 Starting at the back of the head, neck, down to the scapula, lower back, buttocks and down to the knees.

 It is important to understand that if you have chronic headaches, the points in the back of the head, neck and scapula area could very well be contributing to pain.
 Migraine headaches, sinus pain, TMJ pain, or chronic neck pain..all of these can stem from these upper body points.